Capsular Contracture & Breast Implant

 - You will be seen in the office 24 hours post-surgery and given a more comfortable bra

-- Swelling generally is mild and resolves in 2-3 weeks
+- Swelling generally is mild and mostly resolves in 2-3 weeks

 - Sutures are absorbable and do not need to be removed